theeternalsw0rd/laravel-nginx-rtmp/README.md

+I'm no longer developing this.
+In practice, my VPS got rate limited.
+This sort of project would work better in a VPS with GPU hardware accelerated h264 encoding or on bare metal where a modern integrated GPU should suffice.

 This is built on top of Laravel 5.4 and requires nginx, nginx-rtmp module, redis, php7, composer, and ffmpeg.

 Install nginx and nginx-rtmp using the build documentation at https://github.com/arut/nginx-rtmp-module.
 Tested using nginx-1.11.3 and nginx-rtmp master branch commit 5150993accb5edefa61d71e1c81ad8c02f515428.